strapi/documentation/docusaurus/docs/dev-docs/plugins/upload.md

 ### Image processing options

-When the `Enable size optimization (without quality loss)` setting is enabled in the settings panel the plugin will generate images using [sharp](https://sharp.pixelplumbing.com/).
+When the _Enable size optimization (without quality loss)_ setting is enabled in the settings panel, the plugin will generate images using [sharp](https://sharp.pixelplumbing.com/).
 The [default format options](https://sharp.pixelplumbing.com/api-output) can be overridden in `./config/plugins.js`:

 <Tabs groupId="js-ts">